openSUSE/news-o-o/_posts/2012-11-08-opensuse-12-3-milestone-1-is-ready-for-you.markdown

 ## Updated infrastructure

-With Milestone One of openSUSE 12.3, things start getting interesting.Â For starters, the init system continues to evolve rapidly.
+With Milestone One of openSUSE 12.3, things start getting interesting.
+For starters, the init system continues to evolve rapidly.
 Sysvinit has now been removed, following some discussion.
 Given complete dominion over the boot procedure and device management, systemd has swallowed udev and udisks whole, and the result is systemd _v195_, up from _v44_!.
 This offers the following features: